d4n3sh/thedaneshproject/content/posts/2008-05-22-google-factory-tour-of-search.md

 [<img loading="lazy" class="alignnone size-full wp-image-580" title="123 genes" src="/wp-content/uploads/2008/05/123genes.png" alt="123 genes" width="479" height="351" />][3]

 The major difference is the family tree feature which enables users to map out their whole family and attach medical conditions for each person on the tree.
-This enables the service to provide advice on diet, preventive medication and life style changes based on the family&#8217;s health record.
+This enables the service to provide advice on diet, preventive medication and life style changes based on the family's health record.

 123genes is actually based out of Cyber Jaya Malaysia.
-It&#8217;s always good to see innovative services like this coming out of my home country.
+It's always good to see innovative services like this coming out of my home country.

 I was fortunate enough to be offered an opportunity to work with them but I had to turn them down due to unforeseen personal reasons.